 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor requires ACEF to retain as a fund of perpetual duration.
-Deficiencies of this nature approximated \$259,000 at December 31, 2022.
+Deficiencies of this nature approximated \$79,000 and \$259,000 at December 31, 2023 and 2022, respectively.
+There were seven individual donor funds having a historical basis of \$2,458,000 with a corresponding fair value of \$2,379,000 as of December 31, 2023.
 There were ten individual donor funds having a historical basis of \$4,234,000 with a corresponding fair value of \$3,975,000 as of December 31, 2022.
-There were no funds with deficiencies at December 31, 2021.
 These deficiencies resulted from unfavorable market fluctuations that occurred during the last fiscal year and continued distributions for certain programs that were deemed prudent by the Board of Directors.
-The Organization's policy permits spending from underwater endowments depending on the degree to which the fund is underwater, unless otherwise precluded by donor intent or relevant laws and regulations.
+ACEF's policy permits spending from underwater endowments depending on the degree to which the fund is underwater, unless otherwise precluded by donor intent or relevant laws and regulations.